-Peter L. Ax, 51, has been a director since September 2000 and is the managing partner of Phoenix Capital Management, a venture capital firm.
+Peter L. Ax, 52, has been a director since September 2000 and is the managing partner of Phoenix Capital Management, a venture capital firm.
 Mr. Ax is the former chairman and chief executive officer of SpinCycle, Inc., a publicly held consolidator and developer of coin-operated Laundromats.
 Previously, Mr. Ax served as head of the Private Equity Division and senior vice president of Lehman Brothers in New York.
 Mr. Ax is also on the board of directors of iGo, Inc. (NASDAQ: IGOI) and serves on the Advisory Board of Directors of Cascadia Capital, a Seattle based investment banking and merchant banking firm.
-In the last five years, Mr. Ax also served as a director for CashX, Inc. and Medit Marketing, Inc. Mr. Ax holds an M.B.A. from the Wharton School at the University of Pennsylvania and a law degree from the University of Arizona, and has been a certified public accountant.
-He has also been an accounting instructor at the Wharton School and has been a judge in the annual Wharton Business Plan competition.
+Mr. Ax holds an M.B.A. from the Wharton School at the University of Pennsylvania and a law degree from the University of Arizona, and has been a certified public accountant.
+He has also been an accounting instructor at the Wharton School and is regularly a judge in the annual Wharton Business Plan competition.
 Mr. Ax possesses extensive skills and experience relating to, among other things, capital markets and corporate finance.

-Robert G. Sarver, 48, has been a director since December 1996, and is the chairman and chief executive officer of Western Alliance Bancorporation, a director of Skywest Airlines, and the managing partner of the Phoenix Suns basketball team.
+Robert G. Sarver, 50, has been a director since December 1996, and is the chairman and chief executive officer of Western Alliance Bancorporation, a director of Skywest Airlines, and the managing partner of the Phoenix Suns NBA basketball team.
 He was the chairman and chief executive officer of California Bank & Trust from 1998 to 2001.
 From 1995 to 1998, he served as chairman of Grossmont Bank.
-In 1990, Mr. Sarver co-founded and currently serves as the executive director of Southwest Value Partners and Affiliates, a real estate investment company.
+In 1990, Mr. Sarver co-founded and currently serves as the executive director of Southwest Value Partners, a real estate investment company.
 Mr. Sarver founded the National Bank of Arizona and was its President until its acquisition by Zions Bancorporation in 1994.
 Mr. Sarver has been a certified public accountant.
 Mr. Sarver has been active in the real estate industry for more than 20 years and is known nationwide as a leader and expert in banking.
 He has extensive experience in a wide spectrum of successful real-estate activities, including commercial, residential and development projects.

-Gerald W. Haddock, 62, has been a director since January 2005.
-Mr. Haddock is the founder of Haddock Enterprises, LLC and formerly served as President and CEO of Crescent Real Estate Equities, a diversified real estate investment trust.
-He is currently a Director and Audit Committee Chairman of ENSCO International plc., a global offshore oil and gas drilling service company.
-Mr. Haddock is a former Board Member of Cano Petroleum, Inc., having served from late December 2004 to October 23, 2008.
-He also serves on the Board of Directors of The Baylor Foundation of Baylor University and on the Board of Trustees of the M.D.
+Gerald W. Haddock, 64, was appointed as a director in January 2005.
+Mr. Haddock is the founder of Haddock Enterprises, LLC and formerly served as president and chief executive officer of Crescent Real Estate Equities, a diversified real estate investment trust.
+He is currently a director and audit committee chairman of ENSCO International, Plc., a leading global offshore oil and gas drilling service company.
+He is a former Board Member of Cano Petroleum, Inc., having served from late December 2004 to October 2008.
+He also serves on the Board of Directors of the Baylor Foundation of Baylor University and on the Board of Trustees of the M.D.
 Anderson Proton Therapy Education and Research Foundation.
+In 2010, Mr. Haddock became a member of the International Advisory Board of the CEELI Institute, an international provider of post-graduate and professional legal education, as well as a director of the Friends of the CEELI Institute.
+In 2011, Mr Haddock became a member of the Board of Trustees of the Baylor College of Medicine.
 Mr. Haddock received his Bachelor of Business Administration and Juris Doctorate degrees from Baylor University.
-He also received a Master of Laws in Taxation degree from New York University and a Master of Business Administration degree from Dallas Baptist University.
-Mr. Haddock possesses extensive experience in a variety of finance, legal and real-estate activities and his current and past leadership positions provide the Board with important insight on corporate governance matters.
+He also received a Master of Laws in Taxation degree from New York University and a Masters of Business Administration degree from Dallas Baptist University.